rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 I looked up to see him waiving one end of a seat belt at me.
 The call light over his head glowed a faint blue, though I had missed the sound it must have made.

-I took one last look at Ernest, Jennifer, and poor Mary.
+I took one last look at Ernest, Jennifer, and poor Mary Hamilton.
 I shook my head and strode back to 21.
 I deactivated the call light and smiled.